ashrajesh/Equity_Marketplace/README.md

 # PE-Marketplace
 concept for bid / ask orders for private equity within a closed ledger.
-Use as template for individual securities.
+Use as template for individual securities. can be thought of as an interactive capitalization table that updates itself

 opens up possibilities for alternative asset trading including: real estate,